top of page

 Well, thank you guys so much for taking the time to kind of discuss these concept of course.

-Thanks for having us.
+REBECCA: Thanks for having us.

-Thank you Meg.
+DYLAN: Thank you Meg.

-Yeah, I just To say, thank you again to Rebecca and Dylan for taking the time out of their day to sit down and have this conversation with me about finances outdoor recreation, and sustainable living, because you can save money, living sustainably.
+MEG: I just To say, thank you again to Rebecca and Dylan for taking the time out of their day to sit down and have this conversation with me about finances outdoor recreation, and sustainable living, because you can save money, living sustainably.

-And if you want to learn more, go down to the episode description and connect.
+There are a lot of concepts discussed in this episode of outdoor minimalist and if you want to learn more, go down to the episode description and connect.

-46 views0 comments
+86 views0 comments

 Comments